bertiebertolo/Auto_BLASTp/README.md

 ### **Step 1: Prepare Input Data**
 1. **Input File Format**:
-   - You can manually paste the data in the excel "Gene_data.xlsx" file directly or alternatively upload your own Excel File (note make sure to change the file name in the code).
+   - You can manually paste the data in the excel "Gene_data.xlsx" file directly or alternatively upload your own Excel File (note make sure to change the file name in the code) or use the same file name as this just make sure the format is the same.
    - CSV files can also be used but the read function in the code needs to be adjusted.
    - The Excel file should contain gene-specific data, formatted as follows: